Fragtality/PilotsDeck/README.md

 ![ActionSwitch](img/SimpleButton.png)![ActionDisplaySwitch](img/DisplaySwitchTcas.png)<br/>
 Since Display Value is explained above and a simple Button has nothing much to configure visually, we can concentrate on how a "Mapping" is done - how you can define what is send to the Sim.
 * **Action Type**: Defines the Type of Action.
 There's nothing more to add, if you're familiar with FSUIPC and binding everything you can to your Joystick(s) it is exactly that what you would guess :wink:
 * **Action Address**: This, in essence, is your Mapping.
-Here you specify which Offset/Lvar(s) to write to or which Macro(s)/Script to run or which Control(s) to send.
+Here you specify which Offset/Lvar/DataRef to write to or which Macro(s)/Script to run or which Control(s) to send.
 The Syntax is referenced [above](README.md#address-fields).
 For Types with multiple "Targets" (Macro, Control, Lua Flags), multiple Requests will be send to the Sim in fast Sequence.
 * **Use Delay**: If Control is selected as Action Type, you can check that to have a small Delay of 50ms between the Control-Commands send to the Sim.
 * **Reset Value**: If Lvar is selected as Action Type, you can check that to have the Lvar being reset to the Off-Value after the Button was pressed (the Plugin will set the Lvar to the On-Value for 100ms (controlDelay\*2) and then to the Off-Value).
 Useful for some Cockpit-Buttons which do not stay in the their pushed-Position and reflect that in their Lvar.
-* **On / Off State**: For Lvar and Offset you have to specify which Value stands for "On" and which for "Off".
-The Value to be written to the Lvar or Offset.
+* **On / Off State**: For Lvar, Offset and DataRef you have to specify which Value stands for "On" and which for "Off".
+The Value to be written to the Lvar, Offset or DataRef.
 The Button will toggle between these based on the current Value when pushed ("keyUp") and sends it to the Sim.
 So if the Lvar/Offset is 1, then the Plugin will write a 0.<br/>If it is a Toggle-style Switch which you want to control (there is no On/Off State), write the same Value to both Fields (swap Frequencies e.g.).
 * **Long Press**: When enabled, the Button can execute a completely different Command when pressed for longer than 600ms (with the default [Plugin Settings](README.md#plugin-settings).
 This second Command Settings' work mostly like described before.
 For Lvar and Offset as Action Type, the toggling is always done on the current value from the Action Address for the Long Press (meaning you can use two different Lvars/Offsets).
 The "Use Delay" and "Reset Value" option is used if enabled (they apply to both Actions)!<br/>
 Note that the internal Mechanic is based on "keyUp": regardless of how long you press the Button, it will only execute once when released!
 For that Reason this Long Press Option is not offered when the first Command is a non-toggleable vJoy Address!
 A non-toggleable vJoy is "down" (set) as soon as the StreamDeck Button is pressed and "up" (clear) as soon as the StreamDeck Button is released.
 A toggelable vJoy though behaves like the other Action (evaluated on "keyUp") and can therefore have a second Command on with the Long Press Option.
 <br/><br/>